 Our first opportunity to get to know one another better came in the fall of 2008 when MMC sent a delegation to Barranquilla, Colombia to get aquatinted with the churches, the people, the culture and the leaders.
 That was a fruitful trip as three members of MMC extended the right hand of fellowship to our brothers and sister there as they welcomed us with warm hospitality.

-We continue to grow in our relationships, both hosting Gamaliel and Amanda Falla here in Metamora, and most recently, sending a team of 5 people to Barranquilla and Bogota for a 16 day visit.
+We continue to grow in our relationships, both hosting Gamaliel and Amanda Falla here in Metamora, and most recently, sending a team of four people to Barranquilla and Bogota for two weeks, including Holy Week 2016.

 While the trips are the big events, in many ways, there is also ongoing projects and ways we support the work of church planting.

 MMC helps support the ministry of Gamaliel and Amanda Falla, church planters in the Barranquilla area.
 They are responsible for planting the first Mennonite Church in Barranquilla.
 Now there are 7 churches in Barranquilla, serving the people there.
 Much of this is owed to Gamaliel and Amanda’s skill in building up and supporting church leaders.
 They are both gifted leaders, excellent teachers, and faithful followers of Jesus.
 A portion of our budget goes to the Falla’s as they direct the work of church planting and church development.
 They have been our guests at MMC on 4 occasions.